 The focus of my research is the growth by molecular beam epitaxy (MBE) or chemical vapour deposition (CVD) of functional materials, especially applying the techniques of surface science to epitaxial crystal growth.
 These material systems include semiconductor / ferromagnet interfaces for spintronics, self-assembled nanostructures and 2D materials like graphene.
 As well as exploring the growth of such materials, I characterise their fundamental properties using a variety of techniques (e.g. photoemission, diffraction) and collaborate with other research groups and companies to apply them in advanced technologies (e.g. spintronic devices, sensors, quantum communications).
 I have an interest in applying theoretical technqiues such as density functional theory (DFT) and kinetic Monte Carlo simulation to understand the properties and growth of materials and nano-structures.

 The research group, from left to right: Haiyuan Wang, Alifah Ab Rahman, Phil Mousley, Collins Ouserigha, me, Gwilym Enstone, Dr. Chris Burrows and Steph Glover.
 Most recent members (not shown here): James Bryant, Joseph Hillier and Sam Gibson, the department's first group of joint Particle Physics / Materials Physics students.

 I work with several other Warwick groups: Magnetic X-ray Scattering, Microscopy, Theoretical Physics, Nano-Silicon and Superconductivity & Magnetism in Physics, and in Chemistry the Inorganic Semiconductor MBE group and Supramolecular Assembly group.
 I have several multi-group and external collaborations, and use a variety of central facilities such as synchrotron radiation sources.

-I am a founding director of the spin-out company UVdyne Ltd. which develops state-of-the-art ultra-violet light detectors.
+I am a founding director of the spin-out company UVdyne Ltd. which develops state-of-the-art ultra-violet light detectors, combining thin-film growth and surface science with technologies originally developed at CERN.

 Teaching and Other Activities